-If stopping is allowed in the dialog box "System Preferences" (see Fig. 29), the smart triggering accepts also pulses corresponding to measurement numbers between 100 and 200.
+If stopping is allowed in the dialog box "System Preferences" (see Fig. 40), the smart triggering accepts also pulses corresponding to measurement numbers between 100 and 200.
 Such pulses stop the running waveform output and switch to a measurement with the number according to formula (1) lowered by 100.
 I.e. a pulse corresponding to measurement number 105 switches to the measurement number 5.
+Pulses corresponding to measurement numbers above 199 have a special meaning since they cannot start any valid measurement.
+The pulse corresponding to the measurement number 200 has a special stopping function, it switches to the current measurement (see below).
+Other pulses are ignored per default.

 The stopping procedure equals to halting the waveform output by selecting the menu item "Halt" in the dialog box "Experiment Control" (see section "Experiment Control"), i.e. stops the waveform output at the end of the particular waveform.
 If the waveform output is inactive, the stopping does not take place and the device just switches to the new measurement.
-Pulses corresponding to measurement numbers above 200 are ignored since they cannot start any valid measurement, the pulse corresponding to the measurement number 200 has a special function (see below).
 The stopping takes place regardless on the validity of the target measurement, i.e. any pulse corresponding to a measurement number between 100 and 200 stops the current waveform output.
 If the measurement number does not point to a valid measurement, the running waveform output is stopped but the device does not load any new measurement data.
 Thus, the next short trigger pulse will start the old measurement again.
 Since the pulse corresponding to the measurement number 200 cannot point to any valid measurement, it just stops the running waveform output but never switches to a new measurement.
+If no waveform output is active, it starts the last valid measurement.